-NHS policy making is happening at a local level, so it is important to make your voice heard.
-You have a lot of impact as a patient affected by NHS policy - use this to your advantage and help support our campaign as we make the case for gluten-free prescribing.
+NHS policy making is also happening at a local level, in England this is carried out by clinical commissioning groups (CCGs).
+It is important to make your voice heard and you have a lot of impact as a patient affected by NHS policy - use this to your advantage and help support our campaign as we make the case for gluten free prescribing.

-Already feedback from Members and healthcare professionals has helped in our communications with Clinical Commissioning Groups (CCGs) and helped us win some victories.
-A number of Trusts have revised their policies to reinstate products previously removed which bring them more in line with national guidelines.
+Already, feedback from members and healthcare professionals has helped in our communications with Clinical Commissioning Groups (CCGs) and helped us win some victories.
 Your support will help us continue this.

 You can also write to the local Health and Wellbeing Board which aim to give communities a greater say in understanding and addressing their local health needs and have a strategic influence over commissioning decisions across health.
 A directory of all Health and Wellbeing Boards can be found on the Kings Fund website.
 We have drafted a sample letter you can use.

 We are telling the media about this issue so that people understand why gluten-free prescribing is important.
 You can help us by telling us how prescriptions affect you by being a case study and making the story human.
 Complete our case study form and tell us how prescriptions affect you.